Automattic/jetpack/readme.txt

 **Enhancements**
 * Add Schema.org markup to the Contact Info Widget.
+* Add a new "Date" field to the Contact Form.
 * Do not show any update notices when in [development mode](http://jetpack.com/support/development-mode).
 * Improve our documentation to help contributors set up a unit testing environment.
 * Avoid conflicts between Jetpack's Infinite Scroll and other Infinite Scroll plugins.